+The working group notes that the recommendations in this report should be viewed as a package.
+The recommendations include adjustments and enhancements that seek to provide an appropriate level of security for the inter-Registrar transfer process while also taking into account the customer experience, applicable law, and operational considerations for Registries and Registrars.

-The working group looked at the value that the Gaining FOA provided to ensure that equivalent value is covered by elements of the process going forward.
+The working group looked at the value that the Gaining FOA provided to ensure that equivalent value is covered by newly-added elements of the process going forward, as appropriate.

 The working group noted that when the Gaining FOA requirements were in place, the transfer could only proceed once the RNH had responded to the Gaining FOA.
 This meant that the RNH always actively confirmed the intent to transfer before the transfer took place.
 The Gaining FOA therefore served a notification function and also a confirmation function.
 To the extent that the party obtaining the Transfer Authorization Code (TAC) and requesting the transfer was an individual other than the RNH, the RNH had the opportunity to confirm that they were aware of the request and wanted it to proceed.

+The working group notes that in the current transfer process, the Losing Registrar must send the Registered Name Holder a notice of the pending transfer to confirm the Registered Name Holder’s intent to transfer the domain name.
+This notice is also referred to as the Losing Registrar FOA or Losing FOA.
+If after five calendar days, the Registry Operator has not received any objection to the inter-Registrar transfer, it will process the transfer request.
+As detailed in Recommendation 2, the working group anticipates that this element of the transfer process will remain in place, although the working group recommends using the term “Transfer Confirmation” in place of Losing FOA.
+While the Transfer Confirmation does not require affirmative consent, the working group believes that it does provide an important notification function and also gives the RNH an opportunity to take action prior to completion of the transfer if the transfer is unwanted.

-The working group believes that the new notifications detailed in Preliminary Recommendations 3-4 ensure that the RNH receives the necessary information with respect to an inter-Registrar transfer.
+In addition, the working group believes that the new notifications detailed in Preliminary Recommendations 3-4 ensure that the RNH receives the necessary information with respect to an inter-Registrar transfer.
 These notifications provide instructions on what to do if the RNH wants to either stop or reverse the process because the action on the account is unauthorized or unintended.

-With respect to the confirmation function that the Gaining FOA served, the working group believes that this is duplicative and therefore unnecessary.
+The working group noted that while it was in use, the Gaining FOA provided a record to assist ICANN’s Contractual Compliance department in investigating complaints, especially those related to unauthorized transfers.
+It also supported the resolution of disputes.
+The working group noted that records associated with provision of the TAC, the Transfer Confirmation, and new notifications detailed in Preliminary Recommendations 3-4, will provide the necessary paper trail for this purpose.
+Preliminary Recommendation yy provides specific guidance of record keeping.